Skip to Content

 Making slime at home is so much fun and an easy project that’s great for kids and adults alike.
 I find it to be a fantastic way to engage with simple chemistry while creating a fun sensory project.
 Using contact solution, baking soda, and glue is one of the most reliable methods to achieve the perfect slime consistency.
 Trust me, I’ve tried a few.
 This easy slime recipe ensures that the slime is stretchy, squishy, and not too sticky.
 Best part, it seems to be the least messy slime recipe I’ve found.

 I previously made an awesome glitter slime recipe with only 2 ingredients (liquid starch and a little bit of glitter glue)!
 While I was trying to make that 2 ingredient recipe, I happened upon this slime recipe.
 Isn’t it funny that the best recipes often arrive out of a mistake!
+We’ve also created a recipe for Homemade Moon Dough with Two Ingredients, How to Make Kinetic Foam with Household Ingredients and a Fluffy Slime recipe with shaving cream.
 Here we go…

 easy slime recipe with baking soda, contact solution and Elmer's glue